THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 10 For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
 (NKJV).

-In spite of the ongoing terrible spiritual and moral decline in the Church, the Lord still loves the Church dearly.
-Though the Church might have stumbled and become spiritually sick, weak and wearied, yet she is still the chosen bride of Christ.
+In spite of the ongoing terrible spiritual and moral decline in the Church, the Lord still loves His Church dearly.
+Though the Church might have stumbled and become spiritually sick, weak and wearied, yet she is still the beloved and chosen bride of Christ.

 The ongoing corruption or degeneration in the Church has not in any way affected or diminished God’s love for His people.
 God’s love towards His Church is unconditional, perfect, infinite, constant and eternal (Isa.
 54:8, Jer.
 31:3).

-Beloved, God’s love for you has not diminished even though you may have backslidden and become spiritually wearied, exhausted, sick or dead.
+Beloved, God’s love for you has not diminished even though you may have backslidden and become spiritually wearied, exhausted, or sick.
 God’s love for you is infinite, unconditional, perfect, constant, steadfast and unwavering; it will never fail or cease.

-Discover more antecedents of revival in the next piece!
+Discover more antecedents of revival in the second part of this piece!

 Prayer: My Dear Heavenly Father, thank You for loving me with an everlasting love in spite of my unfaithfulness.
 Dear Holy Spirit, teach and help me to receive, appreciate and respond positively to God’s love, in Jesus’ name.
 Amen.